lahaiv/code-challenge/README.md

 ## Tech Requirements (Required)

-- React based (Next.js (App Router)/Tanstack)
+- React based (Next.js/Tanstack)
 - TypeScript
 - Single container application
 - API implemented using Next.js Route Handlers or use a stand alone language
-- Frontend uses a template (shadcn/ui, material) components (components are already provided; no CLI setup required)
+- Frontend is custom css/tailwindcss or uses a template library (shadcn/ui, material)

 - App must be accessible at: